lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

 * Key takeaway
     * Anyone can become a game designer but it's a skill that requires a lot of diversity of knowledge and the ability to listen and empathise.

-## Two: The Designer Creates an Experience
+## Chapter 2: The Designer Creates an Experience
 * Goal of game designer is to create a compelling experience for the players.
 * "The game is not the experience.
 The game enables the experience, but it _is not the experience_".
 * Game designs have to deal with more interaction than designers of other mediums (ie movies).